D-J-Harris/d-j-harris.github.io/index.md

-Still waiting to take my first bite...
+*Still waiting to take the first Bite...*

 ![Image of fast.ai logo](/maths_waiting.jpeg)